 Talk about your caregiver's culinary prowess during the initial interview to gauge and set expectations on both sides.
 If your nanny can't cook or is limited to a certain regional style, assemble your family's most popular recipes in a folder and explain them.

 "One of my readers told me she took basic cooking lessons with her nanny while her husband watched their three kids," says Kathleen Flinn, Seattle-based online cooking instructor and author of the cookbook, "The Kitchen Counter Cooking School."
 "It helped her bond with the woman she had just hired, plus she got a strong sense of what her new nanny could do in the kitchen."
+Bonus: Asking your nanny to cook a family meal two or three times a week will help teach your children to eat more sophisticated foods!

 - Set Up Seasonal Projects